Comprehensive O11y using Prometheus, Zipkin & Grafana

 Why it matters

 First, user experience.
-Let me make this short, if you make a system or application and you don’t care about your users, then you probably don’t need observability, even you don’t need monitoring at all.
+Let me make this short, if you make a system or application and you don’t care about your users, then you probably don’t need observability, you don’t even need users at all.
 It may sound stupid, but rationally, if you make something, you would want someone else to use it, to feel its usefulness, to make them want to use your product, right?
 So it definitely doesn’t make sense not to care about users.
-And that elaborated to how the users would feel using the product, what make them want to use it.
+And that elaborated to how the users would feel using the product, how to make them want to use it.

 notion image

-This is rhetorical question, the answer is obvious, and now we understand the importance of ensuring the user experience of our application is crucial.
-It is like dead or alive choice for the business itself.
+I hope now we understand the issue here.
+It is like dead or alive choice to the business itself.
 And as a result, IT teams face mounting pressure to track and respond to issues much faster degree.
 This is where observability comes to play.
+It plays the role of helping us, as the “IT” to ensure the users get the most reliable experience using our apps!

 notion image